Head: Emma MacLeod

 Learning support department providing assistance for students with special educational needs and disabilities, individual support plans, exam access arrangements

-Enter your postcode to see directions to The Henrietta Barnett School
+Enter your postcode to see directions to Henrietta Barnett

 Route 268 from Finchley Road, Route C11 from Hampstead Heath